Organizations in Canada

 Durham Region Migrant Worker Minstry (DRMWM)

-Durham Region Migrant Worker Ministry (DRMWM) provides ministerial services and other social supports to agricultural workers across Durham Region.
+Durham Region Migrant Workers Ministry (DRMWM) provides support and services to migrant workers in the Durham Region.
 Contact Reverend Augusto Nunez.

 Phone: (416) 886-4482